 You will probably end up dealing with the insurance company as you try to fix your car or even replace it!
 You might have some medical issues that need to be dealt with, including physical therapy.
 Then, there is the whole emotional part.

 Here are some emotions that you may end up dealing with after a car accident.

-Most people feel shock and disbelief when they are first in an accident.
+Most people feel shocked and disbelief when they are first in an accident.
 This emotion usually comes right afterward.
 You just can’t believe that someone hit you and your vehicle.
 If you were the cause of the accident, you might be struggling with denial.
 You just can’t believe that you were in an accident.